 *Click on the links provided for full blog reviews and directions.

-[Editors Note: This post was originally published on October 27, 2015 and it was entitled “Chicago’s 11 Best Tacos Accessible Via Mass Transit.”
-This update as of November 30, 2016, includes 4 additional taco recommendations which brings the total to 15 and those are highlighted in RED].
+[Editors Note: This post was originally published on October 27, 2015, and it was entitled “Chicago’s 11 Best Tacos Accessible Via Mass Transit.”
+This update as of November 30, 2016, includes 4 additional taco recommendations which bring the total to 15 and those are highlighted in RED].

 Carnitas is the specialty here and it’s the best you will find in Chicago.
 Buy it by the taco or by the pound and don’t forget the chicharrones!